rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 ## Introduction

 This is based on the [code here](http://discuss.cocos2d-x.org/t/control-sphere-object-with-simple-joystick-in-box2d/491).
 The code has been re-formatted and changed to run on Cocos2D-X v3.xx.
-It has also been simplified by removing the Box2D code.
+It has also been simplified with the removal of the Box2D code.

 ## Installation